-'''

 Server=192.168.222.160

 Port=1500

-'''

-- Configure authentication by specifying the authentication mechanism and your credentials.
-For more information, see Configuring Authentication on a Non-Windows Machine on page 31 - d.
+- c.
+Configure authentication by specifying the authentication mechanism and your credentials.
+For more information, see Configuring Authentication in a Non-Windows Machine - d.
 Optionally, to specify the minimum version of TLS that the connector must use to connect to the server, set the Min_TLS property to the required version of TLS.
 The supported options include 1.0 for TLS 1.0, 1.1 for TLS 1.1, and 1.2 for TLS 1.2. - e.
 Optionally, encrypt your connection with TLS and configure whether the connector verifies the identity of the server.
-For more information, see Configuring TLS Verification on a Non-Windows Machine on page 32. - f.
+For more information, see Configuring TLS Verification in a Non-Windows Machine. - f.
 Optionally, set additional key-value pairs as needed to specify other optional connection settings.
-For detailed information about all the configuration options supported by the Simba SQL Server ODBC Connector, see Connector Configuration Options on page 45.

-4. Save the odbc.ini configuration file.
+For detailed information about all the configuration options supported by the Simba SQL Server ODBC Connector, see Connector Configuration Options. - 4.
+Save the odbc.ini configuration file.

-If you are storing this file in its default location in the home directory, then prefix the file name with a period (.) so that the file becomes hidden.
+Note: If you are storing this file in its default location in the home directory, then prefix the file name with a period (.) so that the file becomes hidden.
 If you are storing this file in another location, then save it as a non-hidden file (without the prefix), and make sure that the ODBCINI environment variable specifies the location.
-For more information, see Specifying the Locations of the Connector Configuration Files on page 24.
+For more information, see Specifying the Locations of the Connector Configuration Files.